worldiety/logdb/README.md

 which is even magnitudes faster than compression algorithms like LZ4, even though our prefix-style is so primitive and still wasteful.

+## downsides of the design
+It is not intended to be able to delete any entries.
+It is also not really possible to update entries, though one may at least update any data field, as long as the required byte width will not change.
+Inserting and reading concurrently may be possible but will probably performs bad, especially for random access in the current implementation, which is optimized for sequential single user/thread processing.